Magnon corner states in twisted bilayer honeycomb magnets

 \widetext

 \makeatletter {S\arabic{equation}} {S\arabic{table}} {S\arabic{figure}}

-In this supplemental material, we first give a genetic spin model of the twisted bilayer honeycomb magnets (TBHMs) with remote ferromagnetic (FM) exchange couplings and the magnon corner states in Sec.~I. Then, in Sec.~II we present the magnon Hamiltonian in the k space and the magnon band structures.
+In this supplemental material, we first give a generic spin model of the twisted bilayer honeycomb magnets (TBHMs) with remote ferromagnetic (FM) exchange couplings and the magnon corner states in Sec.~I. Then, in Sec.~II we present the magnon Hamiltonian in the $k$ space and the magnon band structures.
 Next, we briefly discuss the case of antiferromagnetic (AFM) interlayer Heisenberg interaction in Sec.~III.
-In Sec.~IV., we show the magnon corner states in a sample with regular hexagonal boundary shape.
+We show the magnon corner states in a sample with regular hexagonal boundary shape in Sec.~IV.
 At last, we give the first principle calculations for twisted bilayer CrI$_3$.